The Ultimate Charleston Travel Guide

 Magnolia Plantation Tour

 Beauty, charm, and character exuding out of all angles!
-This plantation tour is the epitome of southern charm.
+The Magnolia Plantation tour is the epitome of southern charm.
 Head here in the spring/summer for beautiful garden displays.
 Before you go, check the prices on their website so you know what you’re getting into, there are some upcharges.

 Charleston Historic Carriage Tour

 Roam around the streets of Charleston and learn all about its history in a horse-drawn carriage.
-You can find some that are less than $30.
-Check out your options on Viator!
+Most carriage tours are less than $30, so it’s a fun activity for everyone to enjoy.
+Finally, head to VIATOR to check our your options!

 The Mills House ($$)

 This boutique hotel is known for its charming decor and the pink exterior.
 Its romantic courtyard is a great place to have breakfast when staying.
-Also, if you’re staying in the summer months don’t miss out on the rooftop pool and jacuzzi!
+Also, if you’re staying in the summer months make sure to check out the rooftop pool and jacuzzi!

 Belmond Charleston Place ($$$)